 Without going too deep into the anatomy of running, I want to touch on the importance of cross-training.
 Balance, stability, and strength will make running much easier and safer.
 Balance and stability are vital for keeping you on your feet each time your foot strikes the ground.
 Strength will help you run longer with less fatigue.
 But even though it seems like the only strength we need for running is in our lower body, our upper body actually needs some attention too.
 So much of your power for movement comes from your core but, most importantly, your core supports your spine and should keep your body in alignment while you’re running.
 If you’re upper body strength just isn’t quite there yet, you’ll notice some slumping when you get into your run and start getting tired quickly.
 You’ll probably feel your shoulders and upper back start to tense up too.

 Runner or not, I am a huge advocate for stretching.
 Especially if you work sitting at a desk all day.
 Stretching increases your range of motion and flexibility.
-Some studies say that stretching regular does not improve how you run, but I’m a firm believer that stretching prevents injuries and the simple fact is that tight muscles = discomfort + limited movement.
+Some studies say that stretching regularly does not improve how you run.
+But I’m a firm believer that stretching prevents injuries and the simple fact is that tight muscles = discomfort + limited movement.

 There are different opinions about when you should stretch.
 Some say stretch before a run, some say after.
 I say get a good dynamic warm up routine to do before your run and do a solid stretching routine to finish out your run and you’ll be golden.
 Sometimes I add in extra stretching while I’m watching TV or listening to an audio book.